technologiespro/es-api/README.md

 - for ssl install nginx certbot, instruction here https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx

+* If you do not have your own DNS server, you can use https://cloudflare.com just setting up A-record

 ## API

 Send POST requests in json format to your api https://es-wrapper.yoursite.com/api/v1/q